-Albert Bandura's social learning theory posits that people can learn behaviors not only through their own direct experiences but also by observing the actions of others.
-This process, known as observational learning or modeling, emphasizes the role of imitation in the development of behavior.
-Bandura argued that much of human learning occurs by watching the actions of others, and then mimicking those actions, especially when those behaviors are seen to lead to desirable outcomes.
+Albert Bandura's social learning theory posits that people can learn behaviours not only through their own direct experiences but also by observing the actions of others.
+This process, known as observational learning or modeling, emphasizes the role of imitation in the development of behaviour.
+Bandura argued that much of human learning occurs by watching the actions of others, and then mimicking those actions, especially when those behaviours are seen to lead to desirable outcomes.
 This observation of others can shape an individual’s understanding of what is appropriate or effective in certain situations.

-Numerous studies within both social and developmental psychology have tested and extended Bandura's ideas, particularly in the areas of prosocial and aggressive behavior.
-For example, research has shown that individuals are more likely to engage in prosocial behaviors, such as helping others or donating to charity, if they observe others doing so.
-A well-known example is the act of giving blood; when individuals see others engage in this behavior, they are more likely to do so themselves, demonstrating the power of observational learning in encouraging positive actions.
+Numerous studies within both social and developmental psychology have tested and extended Bandura's ideas, particularly in the areas of prosocial and aggressive behaviour.
+For example, research has shown that individuals are more likely to engage in prosocial behaviours, such as helping others or donating to charity, if they observe others doing so.
+A well-known example is the act of giving blood; when individuals see others engage in this behaviour, they are more likely to do so themselves, demonstrating the power of observational learning in encouraging positive actions.

-On the flip side, Bandura's work also explored how exposure to aggressive behavior, such as witnessing violence on television or playing violent video games, can lead to increased aggression in observers.
-This is particularly important in understanding the potential negative effects of media consumption, where children or even adults who see violent behaviors being rewarded may be more likely to replicate these actions in real life.
-Bandura’s studies, particularly his famous "Bobo doll" experiment, highlighted how children not only imitate the behaviors they see but also reproduce aggressive acts when those actions appear to be reinforced.
+On the flip side, Bandura's work also explored how exposure to aggressive behaviour, such as witnessing violence on television or playing violent video games, can lead to increased aggression in observers.
+This is particularly important in understanding the potential negative effects of media consumption, where children or even adults who see violent behaviours being rewarded may be more likely to replicate these actions in real life.
+Bandura’s studies, particularly his famous "Bobo doll" experiment, highlighted how children not only imitate the behaviours they see but also reproduce aggressive acts when those actions appear to be reinforced.

-These findings underscore the significant role of observational learning in shaping both positive and negative behaviors, demonstrating how our behavior can be influenced by what we observe in our social environment.
-Thus, Bandura’s work provides a comprehensive understanding of how people learn not just from their own experiences but from the behaviors they witness in others, shaping a wide range of actions, from helping behaviors to aggression.
+These findings underscore the significant role of observational learning in shaping both positive and negative behaviours, demonstrating how our behaviour can be influenced by what we observe in our social environment.
+Thus, Bandura’s work provides a comprehensive understanding of how people learn not just from their own experiences but from the behaviours they witness in others, shaping a wide range of actions, from helping behaviours to aggression.

-In this case, the principle of observational learning helps reinforce the idea that bullying is not acceptable and that helping others is a socially rewarded behavior.
-It uses Bandura's concept of modeling to encourage positive actions and reduce negative ones.
-By providing a clear model for behavior and ensuring that positive actions are recognized, schools can create environments where students are more likely to adopt prosocial behaviors, reducing incidents of bullying and promoting a culture of empathy and support.
+In this case, the principle of observational learning helps reinforce the idea that bullying is not acceptable and that helping others is a socially rewarded behaviour.
+It uses Bandura's concept of modelings to encourage positive actions and reduce negative ones.
+By providing a clear model for behaviour and ensuring that positive actions are recognied, schools can create environments where students are more likely to adopt prosocial behaviours, reducing incidents of bullying and promoting a culture of empathy and support.

 Can you think of some times where you've been unsure what to do so have just followed someone else?